sophiaburnett/sophiaburnett.github.io/publications.md

 [Offsetting love and hate: The prosodic effects of the non-standard 1sg in tweets to Boris Johnson and Jeremy Corbyn over four days of the UK general election.](https://www.degruyter.com/document/doi/10.1515/eujal-2022-0012/html){: style="color: black"}
 [PDF](degruyter.pdf)
+To cite this article in APA: Burnett, S. (2022).
+Offsetting love and hate: The prosodic effects of the non-standard 1sg in tweets to Boris Johnson and Jeremy Corbyn over four days of the UK general election.
+European Journal of Applied Linguistics, 10(2), 388-414.